jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 ---
-id: sast
+id: libroot
-title: SAST Vulnerabilities
+title: Lib root vulnerabilities
-sidebar_label: sast
+sidebar_label: Libroot
-slug: /development/skims/guidelines/checks/sast
+slug: /development/products/skims/guidelines/sast/libroot
 ---

-SAST refers to "Static Application Security Testing", and it is performed by searching for deterministic vulnerabilities in code files.

-Methods are divided between several libraries, depending on the language in which the code is written.

-## Lib_root vulnerabilities

-For languages like C#, Java, JavaScript, TypeScript and Dart, the following three-step procedure is used:
+As mentioned in the introduction, for the languages supported by this library and that are in active development, the following three-step procedure is used:

 ## 1. Code parsing